astronomer/docs/learn/airflow-sql.md

 ---
-title: "Using Airflow to Execute SQL"
+title: "Using Apache Airflow® to Execute SQL"
 id: airflow-sql
 sidebar_label: "Run SQL"
 description: "Learn the best practices for executing SQL from your DAG.
-Get to know Airflow’s SQL-related operators and see how to use Airflow for common SQL use cases."
+Get to know Apache Airflow®’s SQL-related operators and see how to use Apache Airflow® for common SQL use cases."
 ---

 import Tabs from '@theme/Tabs';